K9260/Arduino/README.md

 <br>
 They were not planned to be shared but few people asked for them so here they are.
 <br>
-So please understand they are nothing very fancy nor well commented.
+So <strong>please understand</strong> they are nothing very fancy nor well commented.
 <br>
 VU-meter is the newest and still under developement.
 <br>